kylekrol/lin/README.md

 and then opening `docs/html/index.html`.
 Starting at the modules page will be most helpful.

 The documentation is also hosted online at https://pathfinder-for-autonomous-navigation.github.io/lin/modules.html

-## Python Bindings

-There is a small python module wrapping a few basic types from `lin` that have `double` elements.
-All of the core module is implemented with a handful of helpful additions.
-The source code for the it is generated at install time by the `setup.py` file.

-The module can be installed with:

-    pip install .

-For running tests locally using a virtual environment may be useful:

-    python -m venv venv
-    source venv/bin/activate
-    pip install -r requirements.txt
-    pip install . -vvv
-    pytest -v test_lin.py